ufvceiec/DBpedia-Scrapper/README.md

 # DBpedia-Scrapper
-A scrapper to create a repository of documents from DBpedia based on its categories
+A scrapper to create a corpus of documents from DBpedia based on its categories.
+Is it very useful for people interested in Deep Learning document classifiers.